IsuruGunarathne/wso2-IS-docker-kubernetes/Database.md

 if you have a java version that is not java8 use `JAVA_HOME=/path/to/jdk17/ mvn clean package`<br>
 eg `JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64 mvn clean package`<br>

+copy the jar file from the target directory to the dropins directory at `<IS_HOME>/repository/components/dropins/`<br>